Frequently Asked Questions

 What is the cost associated with being a Fellow?

 Annual Dues are levied from Fellows and Members and are payable by January 1 each year.
-As determined annually by the Board of Directors, dues are $550 CAD for the year 2023.
+As determined annually by the Board of Directors, dues remain unchanged at $550 CAD for the year 2025.

 How do I change and/or update my contact information?

-In order to update your contact information, please log into your RCDC account by visiting www.members.rcdc.ca/en/login and visit the Contact Information section.
+In order to update your contact information, please log into your RCDC account by visiting rcdc.imiscloud.com and clicking on “View Profile.”
 For assistance, please contact membership@rcdc.ca.

 I am retired or about to retire, can I still maintain my Fellowship with RCDC?